 Italy Travels Guide

-Italy has some of the most romantic and historic cities the world over, a real joy to the eyes.
+Italy has some of the most romantic and historic cities the world.

-Venice, the Serenissima Repubblica di San Marco, was capital of its empire.
-Not to mention Rome, capital of the greatest empire of antiquity, on which, along with Greek culture, the Western civilisation was founded.
+Venice, not to mention Rome, capital of the greatest empire of antiquity, on which, along with Greek culture, the Western civilisation was founded.
 Florence, the capital of the state of Tuscany.

 Other Italian great cities are Milan, Italy’s industrial, financial and commercial capital but also a city with a wealth of art and stunning architecture, Naples in the South, and Turin, Genoa and Bologna in the North.